top of page

 Frozen Water Lines in Rural Thunder Bay: How Heat Trace Protects Potable Water Pipes

 Winter in Northwestern Ontario is no joke.
 Around Thunder Bay, Shuniah, Neebing, Pass Lake, Kakabeka Falls, Nolalu, Murillo, O’Connor, and surrounding rural areas, frozen water lines are one of the most common causes of no water, low pressure, pump problems, and winter service calls.
 For rural homes, camps, cottages, garages, shops, and private well systems, a frozen water line can quickly become more than an inconvenience.
-It can lead to split pipe, damaged fittings, stresse
+It can lead to split pipes, damaged fittings, stress

 Jesse Runciman